Frequently Asked Questions

 How do students get to school?

 Most students utilize the Metro Transit System to get to school.
-Students may purchase special discounted student bus passes from SPCPA, which allow them to travel throughout the metro area.
+Students may purchase special discounted student bus passes from SPCPA, which allow them to travel throughout the metro area on either buses or light rail.

-We recommend interested students research the school and attend a Prospective Student Experience (PSE) to gain better understanding for the school’s unique environment.
+- We recommend interested students research the school and attend available experiences offered to gain a better understanding for the school’s unique environment.

 It is SPCPA’s policy to provide equal educational opportunity for all students.
 The school does not unlawfully discriminate on the basis of race, color, creed, religion, national origin, sex, gender identity, marital status, parental status, status with regard to public assistance, disability, sexual orientation or age.
 The Saint Paul Conservatory for Performing Artists also makes reasonable accommodations for disabled students.